You are here

 - Participate in discussions/activities with Rutgers professors to build strong academic connections and mentoring relationships.

 - Connect to other LLCs in the building such as Latin Images (Latin diaspora), Asian American Identities and Images (Asian American diaspora) and French Language and Culture.

 - Explore Rutgers within a smaller community of students and make friends!

 - Participate in academic success workshops and opportunities for academic coaching

 - Receive individualized attention from designated live-in student peer mentors who will guide and advise you to provide a smooth and successful transition into Rutgers through course registrations, getting involved, managing your time, academic development……showing you the “ropes” and common pitfalls to avoid in your first-year.

 - Upper-class students will have the opportunity to engage in leadership roles and serve as mentors for first-year students

 Mandatory Early Move-In and Special Orientation

-Students enrolled in the program will get the added benefit of being able to move in early and participate in a special orientation program.
+Students enrolled in the program will get the added benefit of being able to move in early and participate in a special orientation program on Thursday, August 30, 2018.
 This will provide first-years the chance to explore the Rutgers campus, get familiar with the bus system, and find their classes in advance, and upper-class students the chance to return early and settle in accordingly.